 We hope that this site fosters discussion, collaboration, and innovation among those working to improve health, reduce food insecurity, and prevent obesity in the United States.
 We hope that many of the ideas will impact the current policy debate and strengthen nutrition in SNAP.

 As the largest federal nutrition assistance program, SNAP impacts the health of 47 million Americans.
-50% of the program's beneficiaries are children, so SNAP is affecting the health of future generations.
+44% of the program's beneficiaries are children, so SNAP is affecting the health of future generations.
 SNAP is a government program that is funded by taxpayer dollars.
 Therefore, everyone's voice can make a meaningful contribution to this discussion.
-If you are among the 15% of Americans enrolled in SNAP, your opinions are needed on how the program is working and how to improve it.
+If you are among the 1 in 7 Americans enrolled in SNAP, your opinions are needed on how the program is working and how to improve it.
 Your opinions and ideas will be included in our policy recommendations for strengthening nutrition in SNAP.
-Read More

 Here you will find a collection of reports and publications on the Supplemental Nutrition Assistance Program as helpful resources to inform the discussion on how to improve nutrition for SNAP beneficiaries.